 KINE-K 602 Independent Study and Research (1-5 cr.)
 Graduate GPA of at least 3.0.
-Independent research conducted under the guidance of a graduate faculty member.
+Independent research conducted under the guidance of a graduate faculty conducted under the guidance of a graduate faculty member.

 KINE-K 635 Cardiovascular Physiology of Exercise